balancer/docs-v3/docs/concepts/vault/README.md

 ---

 ::: info
-The Vault should not be interacted with directly.
+Retail users should not interact directly with the Vault should not be interacted with directly.
 [Routers](../router/overview.md) serve as the entry point for all user actions.
 :::

 # The Vault